 Although the application and appeals process for both SSDI and SSI can seem as though they are geared toward discouraging applicants, do not give up even if your initial application was rejected.

 The Social Security disability lawyers at the Ginarte law firm have the experience and the dedication to help you receive all the benefits you are entitled to.
-Contact us today by calling 1-888-GINARTE (1-888-446-2783) or fill out our online form for a free consultation, or visit us at one of our seven offices in the NY / NJ metro area: Newark, New York City, Queens, Union City, Elizabeth, Clifton and Perth Amboy.
+Contact us today by calling 1-888-GINARTE (1-888-446-2783) or fill out our online form for a free consultation, or visit us at one of our eight offices in the NY / NJ metro area: Manhattan, Queens, Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.